Eat & Drink

 The origins of the Dotonbori area date back to the early 1600s, when a local businessman widened the banks of the Dotonbori River in the hopes of increasing commercial opportunities.
 Within 50 years, the area expanded in popularity, boasting six kabuki and five bunraku (puppet) theaters.
 Some 400 years later, this area is still an entertainment hub, attracting locals and travelers alike.

 The towering walls of neon that cover the buildings of Dotonbori are a testament to Japan's bright optimism during a time when neon reigned supreme as a new and promising technology.
 The entire area is preserved in this retro-futurist ambiance, perfect for tourists looking for a stereotypical Japanese metropolitan vibe.

 The unofficial mascot of Dotonbori is the Glico Man, a large neon sign featuring a man running on a blue race track positioned directly above the Dotonbori bridge.
 The billboard was first erected in 1935 as an advertisement for Glico, the Japanese food company that produces Pocky and Pretz.
 It is a popular photo spot for tourists and locals alike.

 Eat, drink, and be merry

 Both sides of the Dotonbori River are filled with eating and drinking establishments.
 Walk the promenade to find the famous Kani Douraku restaurant, which prominently displays an enormous crab above its entrance.
-Open-air ramen stands are scattered throughout the area, filling the air with a rich aroma.
+Open-air ramen stands are scattered throughout the area, filling the air with a appetite-whetting aroma.
 If you continue towards Shinsaibashi , you'll find a range of bars and drinking establishments.